jttttsound/kinery-lua-scripts/README.md

-# kinerys-scripts
+# lua scripts
-stuff kinery sent in the rowblox development for old roblox clients and other shit lmfao
+kinery gave us some stuff in the Rowblox staff server and its for old roblox revivals and stuff lol

+thanks kinery